Why we are using UIProgressView ??

 progress bar is the one shown at the bottom of the Mail application when

-it’s downloading messages.UIProgressView
+it’s downloading messages.UIProgressView class

 provides properties for managing the style of the progress bar and for